Tips For Rodent-Proofing Your Attic!

 Ditch the cardboard and upgrade to plastic containers to store your belongings.
 They are much more difficult for rodents to get into, but they’re also more space-efficient as they’re easier to stack.
 Reducing the clutter in your attic makes your space less attractive for pests.
 They also come in handy should your attic sustain any water damage!
 Cardboard wouldn’t stand up for long against a moist environment, but plastic can keep your prized possessions dry and safe.

 Because rats infest your home quickly and quietly, it is essential that you inspect your attic regularly for signs of rodent activity.
 Look for droppings, gnaw marks on boxes, or other visible signs of their presence.
 Regular treatments from a pest professional can limit risk factors and identify an infestation before it can spread.
 Even if you don’t think you have rats in the attic, make sure to check every so often as you may not have a full blown infestation, and instead a rat or two that could turn into a future problem.

 Cut Overgrown Tree Limbs

 Rodents have to make it to your attic somehow.
-One of the most common ways rodents finds their way into your attic is through trees that have grown too close to your roof.
+One of the most common ways rodents find their way into your attic is through trees that have grown too close to your roof.
 They'll simply climb up the tree, crawl across the branches, and crawl through a hole or opening.
 To prevent this, make sure you're trimming back any branches that may be hanging over your roof.
 This will help tremendously in keeping mice and rats out of your home.